Hudson Commodore: 1948

-Hudson developed a new and radical car design.
+Hudson developed a new and radical car design for the third generation of the Commodore that is "often hailed as one of the great post-war designs."
 Production of the 1948 Hudsons began on 12 October 1947.
 Introduced on 7 December 1947, the Hudson Commodore was one of the first new-design postwar cars made.
 The 1948 model year inaugurated Hudson's trademarked "Monobuilt" construction or "step-down" automobile.
-The new cars were designed by Frank Spring and in part by Betty Thatcher, the first female designer to be employed by a car manufacturer.
+The new cars were designed by Frank Spring and, in part, by Betty Thatcher, the first female designer to be employed by a car manufacturer.
 The marketing tagline for the innovative Hudsons was "Now You're Face to Face with Tomorrow."

 The cars had a light and strong semi-unit body with a perimeter frame.
 Because of the encircling frame, passengers stepped down into the vehicles.
-Hudson's step-down design made the body lower than contemporary cars.
-It offered passengers the protection of being surrounded by the car's chassis with a lower center of gravity.
-In addition to the safety of being surrounded by the car's chassis, the step-down also allowed Hudson to achieve weight savings through the unibody construction, making for a well-performing automobile.
-The "monobuilt" or "step-down design also required less steel for its production.
+Hudson's step-down design lowered the body below that of contemporary cars.
+It offered passengers protection by surrounding them with the car's chassis, which has a lower center of gravity.
+In addition to the safety provided by the car's chassis, the step-down also allowed Hudson to achieve weight savings through unibody construction, resulting in a well-performing automobile.
+The "monobuilt" or step-down design also required less steel for its production.

 The cars featured slab-sided bodies with fully integrated fenders.
 The Brougham and sedans were of a fastback design, while convertibles and coupes were notchbacks.
-A character line ran from the front to back further lowering the car even more visually, so "the new Hudson looked like a dream car straight from the auto show."
+A character line ran from the front to back, further lowering the car even more visually, so "the new Hudson looked like a dream car straight from the auto show."

+In 1948, Commodores came in one series.
+They were available in either the I6 or the I8 engine.
+The Hudson I8 L-head engine originated in 1930.
+It was considered an advanced design for its time, evolving into 254 cuin with few significant changes.
+This was the premium engine for the top-of-the-line Commodores and available through 1952.
+The 1948 six-cylinder models introduced a new 262 cuin I6 engine rated at 121 hp.
+The I6 made only 7 hp less than the I8 engine, but the I8 added smoothness and drivability.
+The new I6 provided performance with 0-40 mph acceleration in 12 seconds with Drive-Master while stick-shift cars were faster.
+The new six in the new Step-Down platform transformed the cars into one of quickest and most-roadworthy cars in the United States.

-In 1948, Commodores came in one series and were available in either I6 or optional I8 engines.
-Interiors were upholstered in broadcloth on sedans, and leather on convertibles.
-Again, Hudson continued to provide numerous standard features that other manufacturers classified as upcharge options.
-Not only were the 1948 models "truly significant new designs of the early postwar years.
-The “Step-Down” Hudson was low and sleek, which many consumers really enjoyed."
-Total Commodore production was 62,474 of which 35,315 were I8 units.
+The interiors were upholstered in broadcloth on sedans and leather on convertibles.
+Hudson continued to offer numerous standard features that other manufacturers charged extra for.
+Not only were the 1948 models "truly significant new designs of the early postwar years, but the 'Step-Down' Hudson was low and sleek, which many consumers enjoyed."
+Total Commodore production was 62,474, of which 35,315 were the I8 models.